trentlarson/endorser-ch/README.md

-"Converting circular structure to JSON" - network connected? why confirmation not showing in DB? why do some claims (eg. claimIIW2019aFor1) not have iss set?
+"Converting circular structure to JSON" - network connected?

-- see Sonia one hop away, send search for her to replicate
+- 90 2 export to Neo4J
+- 99 0 backup DB (& automate)
 - 99 1 Reports of "Your Claims" doesn't show details
+- 98 0 why confirmation not showing in DB?
 - 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
 - 90 0 add helmet
 - 90 0 disallow duplicate tenure claims
+- 90 0 why do some claims (eg. claimIIW2019aFor1) not have iss set?
+- 90 0 see Sonia one hop away, send search for her to replicate
 - 90 0 wrap all async functions (eg. services) in try-catch blocks
 - 90 1 don't count any confirmations by original claimiant in UI reporting
 - 90 2 add search for claim on parcel of land #cplot ^claim